 Determining Custody Arrangements for Your Family – A Parenting Plan

-Divorce, and specifically conversations about custody, can be extraordinarily challenging, but understanding the choices available to your family can be extremely beneficial for you and your child.
-As experienced family law attorneys, we recognize the many nuances that come with a divorce or separation.
+Divorce, and specifically conversations about custody, can be extraordinarily challenging.
+Understanding the choices available to your family in relation to sole or joint custody can be extremely beneficial for you and your child.
+As experienced family law attorneys, Rodier Family Law recognizes the many nuances that come with a divorce or separation.
 Ensuring that you and your loved ones are taken care of is a top priority for us.
 We enjoy working with our clients to develop parenting plans that are tailored to the needs and lifestyle of your family.
 No family is identical and it is possible to craft plans that suit your specific needs and those of your children.

-If you are in need of a family law attorney, or are looking for more information about shared and sole custody agreements, contact the team at Rodier Family Law today.
+If you are in need of a family law attorney, or are looking for more information about shared and sole custody agreements, contact the Harford County attorneys at Rodier Family Law today.